mullvad/mullvadvpn-app-tests/BUILD_OS_IMAGE.md

 qemu-system-x86_64 -cpu host -accel kvm -m 2048 -smp 2 -cdrom debian-11.5.0-amd64-netinst.iso -drive file=./os-images/debian.qcow2
 ```

-## Bootstrapping RPC server
+## Bootstrapping test runner

-The testing image needs to be mounted to `/opt/testing`, and the RPC server needs to be started on boot.
+The testing image needs to be mounted to `/opt/testing`, and the test runner needs to be started on
-This can be achieved as follows:

-* (If needed) start the VM:

-    ```
-    qemu-system-x86_64 -cpu host -accel kvm -m 2048 -smp 2 -drive file=./os-images/debian.qcow2
-    ```
+boot.

 * In the guest, create a mount point for the runner: `mkdir -p /opt/testing`.